 Your Website Is Your Best Reservation Tool — If It Works

 Before a guest calls your restaurant or walks through the door, they visit your website.
-They look at the menu, the atmosphere, the pricing, and they decide whether to book.
+They scan the menu, the atmosphere, the pricing — and they decide whether to book.

-If that decision happens in your favor, your website is doing its job.
+If that decision goes in your favor, your website is doing its job.
 If they close the tab and go somewhere else, your website is actively working against you.

 Make the Reservation Path Immediate